-There is persistent caution expressed by investors and financial advisors.
+We have been perplexed by the persistent caution expressed by investors and financial advisors during the road show we held over the last few weeks in Australia's major cities.
 Going back over our quarterlies we can trace a clear message of opportunity and it was only in March that we started to express concern about US valuations, particularly of those in the Russell 2000 Index.